 Module Name Credits Level

 AP2PP1 Professional Placement 120 5

 Or

 AP2SA3 Professional Placement with Study Abroad Experience 120 5

+Or

+AP2SA1 Study Abroad Year 120 5

-As part of the Industrial Training Year, students have the option to take either a full year (minimum of 40 weeks) in full time employment or, with approval from the module convenor and programme director, a shorter work placement (minimum of 20 weeks) combined with a study abroad semester.
-Students will only be eligible for AP2SA3 if they meet the criteria and if places are available in overseas institutions - places are not guaranteed.
+As part of the Placement Year, students have the option to take either a full year (minimum of 40 weeks) in full time employment or, with approval from the module convenor and programme director, a shorter work placement (minimum of 20 weeks) combined with a study abroad semester.
+Students can also select a full year of study abroad.
+Students will only be eligible for AP2SA3 and AP2SA1 if they meet the criteria and if places are available in overseas institutions - places are not guaranteed.